Grunticus03/phpGRC/docs/phase-5/PHASE-5-TASK-CHECKLIST.md

 - [x] Serve `/api/openapi.json` with `application/json` and runtime YAML→JSON conversion; parity tests pass (`OpenApiAugmentationTest`).
 - [x] **Added**: Ensure top-level `security` is an array to keep Redoc happy.

+**Deprecations (kept with notes)**
+- None — older ad-hoc OpenAPI serving paths are **deprecated** in favor of the hardened controller but remain aliased for backward-compat until Phase 6.

 ---

 ## 15) RBAC user search pagination + default per-page — NEW